 - Back pain (not caused by injury) that starts gradually before the age of 40

-- Symptoms that continue three months or more
+- Symptoms that continue 3 months or more

 - Spinal stiffness in the mornings, which improves with exercise and motion

 As AS begins to develop, you may notice pain and discomfort in your lower back, traveling down into your buttocks.
 You may also feel especially stiff upon getting out of bed in the morning and if you are sedentary for a length of time.
-AS can affect other areas of your body, including parts of your feet, lower legs, and neck.
+AS can even affect parts of your feet, lower legs, and neck.

-If your condition persists and turns into a chronic condition, the inflammation affecting your bones can cause ankylosis where parts of your spine begin to fuse together.
+If your condition persists and turns into a chronic condition, the inflammation affecting your bones can cause ankylosis, which, as previously mentioned, is when parts of your spine begin to fuse together.
 Unfortunately, once this begins you start to lose flexibility and strength within your spine and movement and activities become very difficult.
-If allowed to progress, your upper torso can begin to curve, which is not only painful, but can affect your breathing capacity.
+If allowed to progress, your upper torso can begin to curve, which is not only painful but can also affect your breathing capacity.

-If AS is affecting your eyes, you may notice redness and pain or possibly experience vision issues.
+If AS is affecting your eyes, you may notice redness and pain or possibly experience vision issues such as uveitis/iritis, or eye inflammation, or digestive distress that could progress to inflammatory bowel disease.
 With the inflammation caused by AS, your risk for heart disease can increase.
 Symptoms include dizziness, difficulty breathing, and chest pain because parts of your heart and surrounding valves may be inflamed, making it difficult to pump blood properly.

-Ankylosing spondylitis can affect either gender, but men more commonly suffer from AS than women.
+Ankylosing spondylitis can afflict either gender, but men more commonly suffer from AS.
 For women, other joints in the body besides the spine are typically affected.
-AS is seen in all ages, including children, but the most common age of onset is a person in their 20s and 30s.
+AS is seen in all ages, including children, but the most common age of onset is 20s-30s.

 Ankylosing Spondylitis Diagnosis